j0hnVu/linoffice/README.md

 - `linoffice windows`:  shows the whole Windows desktop in an RDP session
 - `linoffice update`: runs an update script for Windows in Powershell
 - `linoffice reset`: kills all FreeRDP processes, cleans up Office lock files, and reboots the Windows VM
+- `linoffice stopcontainer`: stops and then removes the podman container (but not its data) and cleans up all associated resources
 - `linoffice cleanup [--full|--reset]`: cleans up Office lock files (such as ~$file.xlsx) in the home folder and removable media; `--full` cleans all files regardless of creation date, `--reset` resets the last cleanup timestamp

 ### Office activation